Zofran Lawsuit Attorneys

-Aggressive Attorneys Representing Mothers Prescribed Zofran During Pregnancy for Child Birth Injuries
+Aggressive Mass Tort Lawyers Represent Mothers Who Were Prescribed Zofran During Pregnancy and Then Suffered Child Birth Injuries

 Pregnant women who take the anti-nausea drug Zofran (generic: ondansetron) may be unknowingly exposing their babies to an increased risk for severe birth defects.
 Side effects associated with Zofran include cleft palate, heart defects, club foot, and craniosynostosis (skull deformities).
 If you took Zofran during pregnancy and your child was born with a birth defect, please contact Calcagno & Associates, Attorneys at Law today for a free case evaluation.
 We may be able to help you receive financial compensation for your child’s birth injuries.